-Our highly specialized Orthopedic Impairment / Assistive Technology (OI/AT) staff provide equipment and consultation to support individuals with OI birth-to-21.
+Our highly specialized Orthopedic Impairment (OI) staff support individuals eligible under OI from birth-to-21 who present with complex motor and/or communication needs.
 Our services include:

-- Collaboration to assess motor and communication skills to identify technology needs
+- Collaboration with teams to assess motor and communication skills to identify supports and technology needs

-- Development of AT/AAC systems so that students are better able to access their environment and interact socially across a variety of settings
+- Development of systems so that students are better able to access their environment, increase independence, and interact socially across a variety of settings

-- Professional development to build capacity among EI/ECSE and district staff to effectively serve children with complex communication and motor needs
+- Professional development to build capacity among EI/ECSE and school-based professionals staff to effectively serve children with complex motor and communication needs

-We also facilitate AT PLC meetings attended by SLPs, OTs and others interested in AAC tools and best practices as well as access methods.
+We also facilitate two professional learning community (PLC) meetings.
+Our AT PLC is attended by SLPs, OTs and others interested in AT/AAC tools, best practices, and access methods.
 Our OI PLC meetings emphasize the work of school-based PTs and OTs and how to effectively assess and serve students with complex motor needs.

 For more information on Orthopedic Impairment including the evaluation requirements and eligibility criteria, visit ODE's Regional Programs OI information page.